Code-Institute-Submissions/handcrafted-heart/README.md

 #f9d5bb | #cccccc | #f6f4e6

 ### Wireframes
 The wireframes are created with Balsamiq.
 They where made as a part of the design process and are saved as a pdf document and kept in the separate folder; wireframes.
 All of the pages are showed as I planned them  on computer sized screens.
-And examples are also included of some of the pages on mobile view.
-[Check them out here!](add link to the wireframes)
+And examples are also included of 3 of the pages on mobile view.
+[Check them out here!](https://github.com/LivHed/handcrafted-heart/blob/master/wireframes/BalsamiqMockup5n3.pdf)

 ### User stories
 1. As a person living up north, for example in Sweden, I would like to find knitted products to keep me warm during the winter season.